Claire-Fisher/Donofy/README.md

 3. To build a family-friendly product.
 4. To deliver a site that is responsive on a large variety of screen sizes and mobile devices.
 5. To create a fast, reliable site that can fetch a lot of information quickly and display it clearly.
-6. To allow users to create their own profiles, with log in functionality that is secure.
+6. To allow users to create their own profiles, with login functionality that is secure.
 7. To give users the functionality to update their own profile.
-8. To allow users full CRUD functionality on their Favourited Charties list.
+8. To allow users full CRUD functionality on their Favourites Charities list.
 9. To provide a secure payment system, that's user friendly.

 ### Approach